ortus-boxlang/boxlang-docs/language/queries.md

 You can also determine the return type of database queries as something other than the BoxLang query object.
 You can choose an array of structs or a struct of structs.
 This is fantastic for modern applications that rely on rich JavaScript frameworks and produce JSON.

-This is achieved by passing the `returntype` attribute within the query options or just an attribute of the `cfquery` tag ([https://cfdocs.org/cfquery](https://cfdocs.org/cfquery))
+This is achieved by passing the `returntype` attribute within the query options or just an attribute of the `bx:query` tag ([https://cfdocs.org/cfquery](https://cfdocs.org/cfquery))

 ```java
 users = queryNew( "firstname", "varchar", [{"firstname":"Han"}] );